-you are a qualified farmer or fisherman and are paying the full amount of the tax due on or before March 1, 2018;
+• You are a qualified farmer or fisherman and are paying the full amount of the tax due on or before March 1, 2019;

-you were a Massachusetts resident and were not liable for 2016 taxes (where the taxable year was 12 months); or
+▶ You were a Massachusetts resident and were not liable for 2017 taxes (where the taxable year was 12 months); or

-• the sum of your estimated payments and withholding equals or exceeds your 2016 tax (where the taxable year was 12 months and a return was filed).
+▶ The sum of your estimated payments and withholding equals or exceeds your 2017 tax (where the taxable year was 12 months and a return was filed).

-If you qualify for one of these exceptions, please fill in the oval marked "EX" under line 49 on Form 1 and enclose Form M-2210 indicating which of the exceptions applies to your circumstances.
+If you qualify for one of these exceptions, please fill in the oval marked "Exception" under line 50 on Form 1 and enclose Form M-2210 indicating which of the exceptions applies to your circumstances.